Employment Policies (AD 10.01)

 Trial Period -- formal period of evaluation where position requirements and expected standards will be established.

-Tuition Reimbursement -- reimbursement of tuition fees for off-campus Job-Related Courses approved by the supervisor.
+Tuition Reimbursement -- reimbursement of course costs for Job-Related Courses approved by the supervisor.

 Unacceptable Conduct -- action or inaction by an Employee that is incompatible with, or prejudicial to, the business of the University.